Title 28: Public Institutions and Corrections

-(A) Charged with having committed a delinquent act as defined in 33 V.S.A. § 5502 or adjudicated a delinquent and committed to the custody of the commissioner;
+(A) Charged with having committed a delinquent act as defined in 33 V.S.A. § 5102 or adjudicated a delinquent and committed to the custody of the Commissioner;

-(B) Charged with being or adjudicated unmanageable as defined in 33 V.S.A. § 5502, and committed to the custody of the commissioner of social and rehabilitation services and subsequently transferred to the custody of the commissioner;
+(B) Charged with being or adjudicated unmanageable as defined in 33 V.S.A. § 5102, and committed to the custody of the Commissioner for Children and Families and subsequently transferred to the custody of the Commissioner;

 (9) "Supervising officer" means the highest administrative officer in charge of any correctional facility.